 Another approach might be to translate ratio analysis for your client.
 Explaining a ratio brings it to life.
 Consider the current ratio: the calculation is "current assets/current liabilities."
 Traditionally we would describe this in terms of "2:1," or "two times."
-This might be meaningful to the accountant but doesn't necessarily make sense to the client.
+This might be meaningful to the accountant but it doesn't necessarily make sense to the client.

-Make that ratio more meaningful to the client.
-For example: "For every dollar of current liability, you have \$2 of current asset to pay for it."
-Or, "Last year, for every dollar of current liability, you had \$2.20 to pay for it."
+It is possible to make that ratio more meaningful to the client.
+For example, you could rephrase it in terms such as these: "For every dollar of current liability, you have \$2.00 of current asset to pay for it."
+Or, "Last year, for every dollar of current liability, you had \$2.20 to pay for it, but this year it's down to \$2.00.
+Something has happened to the liquidity of the business."
 Now the ratio has come to life.
 It brings new meaning to the ratio and opens a whole new area of understanding for the client.
+It also opens the door to more meaningful discussion with the client on this topic.